vets/vets/README.md

 A simple "backup" link that dumps the database out to disk is also included with the hope that risking filling up disk space is better than not having backups at all.
-The backups are simple .sql files that could be cat'ed into sqlite3 to re-create the database quickly.
+The backups are simple .sql files that can be used at a sqlite3 command line or via the db/restore_backup.py script.

 Homepage and documentation: https://github.com/vets/vets